 Most beginners take 30 minute lessons.
 However, some very young children start with fifteen minute lessons and progress to a 30 minute lesson.
 As a student advances, more lesson time is usually needed to work on more difficult pieces and/or techniques.

 Some people may feel differently about this but I don’t feel that it is necessary to take piano before starting violin lessons.

 Students have the option to play in two recitals a year.
 I may occasionally have students play for other people after or before their lessons to gain performance opportunities.
 In addition to the recitals, all of my students have the option of participating in the East Suburban Federation of Music Clubs which is a chapter of the Minnesota Federation of Music Clubs.
-Several of my students are in Minnesota Youth Symphonies and Greater Twin Cities Youth Symphonies.
+Six violin students of mine are in Minnesota Youth Symphonies and Greater Twin Cities Youth Symphonies.
 During the year, I help my students prepare for their auditions for these orchestra programs.

 This can best be explained in the first lesson as I will need to point to different parts of the violin, which if set up right, will make it easier for the student to play the violin.